 You should also anticipate spending about $1,100 for administrative assisting related books and supplies every year.

 Many administrative assisting graduates choose to work as administrative assistants after graduation.
-If you choose to follow that path and remain in Moscow, your job prospects are good.
-In 2010, 1 out of every 14 administrative assistants in Idaho were working in the greater Moscow area.
-The number of administrative assistants in Moscow is expected to increase by 18% by the year 2018.
+If you choose to follow that path and remain in Baltimore, your job prospects are average.
+In 2010, 1 out of every 2 administrative assistants in Maryland were working in the greater Baltimore area.
+The government projects that the number of administrative assistants in Baltimore will increase by 10% by the year 2018.
 This projected change is faster than the projected nationwide trend for administrative assistants.